 Telomeres are the caps at the end of each strand of DNA that protect our chromosomes, like the plastic tips at the end of shoelaces.
-Without the coating, shoelaces become frayed until they can no longer do their job, just as without telomeres, DNA strands become damaged and our cells can’t do their job.
-They are an essential part of human cells that affect how our cells age.
+Without the coating, shoelaces become frayed until they can no longer do their job.
+Likewise, without telomeres, DNA strands become damaged and our cells can’t do their jobs properly.
+Telomeres are an essential part of human cells that affect how our cells age.

 Recent studies in epigenetics indicate that negative experiences can actually have a physical effect on our bodies.
 The long-term effects of chronic stress can accelerate telomere shortening, basically damaging these cells and affecting our bodies.
-We can now see that stressful experiences can have negative physical effects, including increasing our risk of cancer, diabetes, heart disease, chronic pain, and many other long-term effects.
+We can now see evidence that stressful experiences can have negative physical effects on our bodies, including increasing our risk of cancer, diabetes, heart disease, chronic pain, and many other long-term effects.

 Some people have suggested that the increased incidence of low back pain during times of unemployment may be linked to decreased access to healthcare systems, especially in the US, as many individuals depend on employer-based healthcare plans for their medical needs.
-A study conducted in Japan, however, showed that low back pain increased with unemployment even though Japan has universal healthcare for all of its citizens.
+A study conducted in Japan, however, showed that low back pain increased with unemployment despite the fact that Japan has universal healthcare for all of its citizens.

 So, with all of the research pointing to the fact that external factors can have an enormous influence on how we perceive and experience pain, how do we regain control and manage pain effectively?